SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Methodology

-As discussed in Sec. \ref{Map Update}, the quantized map management scheme introduces additional encoding/decoding operations during the map update phase.
+As discussed in the Map Update section, the quantized map management scheme introduces additional encoding/decoding operations during the map update phase.
 We conduct a systematic evaluation to quantify the associated computational overhead.
 The results in Table \ref{table13} demonstrate that while these operations indeed increase the computational load of map update, the absolute overhead remains negligible due to the inherently low baseline computational cost of this module.

 Experimental results in Table \ref{table14} demonstrate that map quantization induces negligible effects on state estimation accuracy across all sequences except $utbm\_3$.
-This observation validates our assumption in Sec. \ref{Quantized Map Point Management}, confirming that the 4\,mm-quantization resolution introduces clinically insignificant precision loss for LIO systems.
+This observation validates our assumption in the Quantized Map Point Management section, confirming that the 3.9\,mm-quantization resolution introduces clinically insignificant precision loss for LIO systems.